YanickT/Captcha/README.md

 For Tesseract, the image was only processed with the 'totalize' function, while for the neural network it was split into its individual letters.

+At last I want to specify why I have not used any convolutional layers.
+The answer is as simple as pragmatic: "it was not necessary for the task to be solved".